KirstinLyon/kirstinlyon.github.io/sections/data.md

 - Created program reporting for different teams within USAID Mozambique for both PEPFAR and Non-PEPFAR indicators using Tableau and R.
 - Reports and analysis delivered include Awards, SISMA, Supply Chain, Epidemiological and Finance-related.
-- Other tasks include training the SI team in Tableau and GitHub and providing ad hoc Tableau support.
+- Training the Strategic Insights and Budget teams in USAID and CDC in Tableau and GitHub and providing ad hoc Tableau support.

 **Data Analytics Specialist** @USAID Mozambique (Feb.
 2023 – Aug.
 2023)